 If your dog already is on some type of medication, they can actually have a negative reaction to it.
 Allergic reactions to medications can cause a lot of salivating.
 Additionally, it’s possible that your dog could have gotten into some kind of foreign substance that is poisonous to them.
 If either of these causes could be the culprit, it’s imperative to get them medical attention immediately.

 Some dogs are more sensitive to these causes than others.
-Sometimes, something as simple as motion sickness can cause a dog to excessively drool.
+Sometimes, something as simple as motion sickness can cause a dog to excessively drooling.
 So, even the smallest actions or changes can affect your four-legged friend in big ways.
-The best thing you can do is to keep an eye on their behaviors, and narrow down what may be causing the extra saliva.
+The best thing you can do is to keep an eye on their behaviors and narrow down what may be causing the extra saliva.